TN cabinet okays 7.5 per cent quota for govt school students in professional courses | Education

 The previous AIADMK government headed by K Palaniswami had last year provided 7.5 per cent quota for students of such schools in undegraduate medical courses.

-Detailing the decisions taken in the cabinet meeting, an official release said while the ruling DMK's first budget will be presented on August 13, a separate Agri Budget will also be tabled in the Assembly in line with the party's promise mad in its manifesto for the April 6 elections.
+Detailing the decisions taken in the cabinet meeting, an official release said while the ruling DMK's first budget will be presented on August 13, a separate Agri Budget will be tabled in the Assembly the next day, in line with the party's promise made in its manifesto for the April 6 polls.

 The release said the state government had earlier set up a commission led by retired Chief Justice of Delhi High Court, D Murugesan to look into the enrolment ratio of government school students in professional courses like engineering.